-Leaf extract is prepared with 10 g of fresh leaves (Maranga peltate and Glycosmis pentaphylla) thoroughly washed with tap water and then with DH_2O for at least two times and cut in to small pieces.
-It is then crushed in a pistil and motor by adding 50 ml of $DH_2O.it$ is then filtered using a filter paper in to a conical flask.
+Leaf extract is prepared with 10 g of fresh leaves (Emilia sonchifolia, Clerodendrum infortunatum and Tabanaemontana divericata) thoroughly washed with tap water and then with $DH_2O$ for at least two times and cut in to small pieces.

-It was then stored at 4° C after covering the beaker with aluminum foil for further use.
-The obtained leaves extract which appeared light green in color was stored 4° C for further use.
+It is then crushed in a pistil and motor by adding 50 ml of $DH_2O$ .it is then filtered using a filter paper in to a conical flask.
+It was then stored at 4°C after covering the beaker with aluminum foil for further use.
+The obtained leaves extract which appeared light green in color was stored 4°C for further use.